 Curry Leaves for Hair:

-- Kadi patta for hair benefits includes; preventing premature greying, fighting fungal infections like dandruff, bringing life to limp and dry hair and preventing hair fall.
+- Kadi patta for hair benefits or curry leaves for hair includes; preventing premature greying, fighting fungal infections like dandruff, bringing life to limp and dry hair and preventing hair fall.

 Curry Leaves for Skin: